-- 1. Circular economy in construction sector offer of a dedicated visit to Munich or Utrecht/ partners interested Guimaraes, Lisbon, Oulu, Riga - 2.
-Resource centres for communities offer of a dedicated onsite visit to Mechelen or Oslo, partners of URBACT III Resourceful Cities APN/ partners interested (Riga and Malmo) - 3.
-Recycling centres/ business models and water reuse/citizens engagement offer of a dedicated onsite visit to Copenhagen, partner of URBACT III URGE APN.
-It can be offered to all partners interested back-to-back with the visit in Malmo - Circular reuse of water in the textile sector and circular systemic solutions for textile offer of a dedicated onsite visit to Prato, partner of URBACT III URGE APN/ partners interested Guimaraes, Malmo
+- 1. Circular economy in construction sector offer of a dedicated visit to Munich or Utrecht/ partners interested Guimaraes, Lisbon, Oulu, Riga - Resource centres for communities offer of a dedicated onsite visit to Mechelen or Oslo, partners of URBACT III Resourceful Cities APN/ partners interested (Riga and Malmo) - Recycling centres/ business models and water reuse/citizens engagement offer of a dedicated onsite visit to Copenhagen, partner of URBACT III URGE APN.
+It can be offered to all partners interested back-to-back with the visit in Malmo - 4.
+Circular reuse of water in the textile sector and circular systemic solutions for textile dedicated onsite visit to Prato, partner of URBACT III URGE APN/ partners interested Guimaraes, Malmo

-Dates for the 1-day onsite visits will be decided during the coordination meetings as they need to take into consideration budgetary issues.
+Dates for the 1-day onsite visits will be decided during the coordination meetings considering budget.